Physium/wjloh/_pages/about.md

 During my free time, I enjoy keeping up-to-date with all sorts of technology.
 I still have a soft spot when it comes to writing code from time to time as I have always like the idea of building something from ground zero.
 Technology aside, I'm a huge fan of eSports where I mainly follow the Dota 2 competitive scene.

 ## Disclaimer
-All content shared are of my own, and not a reflection and/or endorsement of the organisation I work for.
+All content shared are of my own, and not a reflection and/or endorsement of the organization I work for.